We may earn money or products from the companies mentioned in this post.

 If your kids are constantly snacking, they will not eat well.
 Limit snacking and hold your ground.

-My oldest didn’t eat for a span of three years (ages 1-4) and I finally figured out why – she was drinking all the time!
-A child’s stomach is smaller than an adult’s and they will literally fill up on drinks.
+For instance, my oldest didn’t eat for a span of three years (ages 1-4) and I finally figured out why – she was drinking all the time!
+Truly, a child’s stomach is smaller than an adult’s and they will literally fill up on drinks.

-This goes without saying, but honestly, we all need reminded, don’t we?
-I’ve been cooking for 30+ years and I still need to remember to plan once a week – BEFORE going to the store!
-Set aside a weekly time for planning.
+Although this goes without saying, honestly, we all need reminding, don’t we?
+Indeed, I’ve been cooking for 30+ years and I still need to remember to plan once a week – BEFORE going to the store!
+Set aside weekly time for planning.

 Like meatloaf.
-Mac n cheese.
-Rotisserie chicken.
-Make it easy on yourself to prepare with a toddler clinging to your legs!
+Or, Mac n cheese.
+Or, Rotisserie chicken.
+Truly, make it easy on yourself to prepare with a toddler clinging to your legs!

 5.)
-Feed them what they like (and introduce one new food weekly)
+Fifth… Feed them what they like (and introduce one new food weekly)